Energy Efficiency for Large Commercial & Industrial Businesses

 On average, 30 cents of every dollar that organizations spend on energy use in commercial buildings is wasted through inefficiencies.

 Now is the time to make energy efficiency a strategic priority for your business.
-Seattle City Light can help you develop a plan that maximizes your budget and demonstrates a return on investment.
-We can help remove barriers—in the boardroom, and across the organization—to improved building performance that results in reduced operating costs, increased cash flow, and improved business outcomes in as little as six months.
-We provide complimentary energy expertise along with financial services to help make any energy efficiency project successful.
+Seattle City Light is here to help you develop a plan that maximizes your budget and demonstrates a return on investment.
+Improving your energy performance can result in reduced operating costs, increased cash flow, and improved business outcomes in as little as six months.
+We provide complimentary expertise along with financial incentives to help make any energy efficiency project successful.

 - Opportunity assessment: Let’s start with a phone consultation to determine potential energy savings that align with your unique business needs and goals.

 - Proposal review: If you have a proposal from a contractor for an energy efficiency project, we’ll review it to make sure that all energy saving opportunities are included, and that it meets eligibility requirements for Seattle City Light financial incentives.

 We offer financial incentives to help offset costs for a variety of equipment upgrade projects including qualified high-efficiency lighting, refrigeration and HVAC systems, an improved building envelope, energy management systems, and other measures that are unique to a customer’s business or physical process.
 Contact an Energy Advisor to learn more.

 - Must be assigned a rate code of medium or large commercial.
 Not sure what code you are assigned?
 Ask us!